 The Cerberus featured nice organization as well, top quick access, front quick access, two side sleeves, a laptop sleeve (up to 15" seemed good for my slim laptop), a couple other stash pockets, and a stowable “beaver tail” beneath the bag that can be brought out and used to stuff clothing etc outside the pack.

-But now I need to get real.
+But now we need to get real.
 Even after the Hydrationgate disappointment, this bag was very irritating to me.
 It’s too fiddly, awkward to use, and a little small for my needs particularly in the camera department.

 The top quick access pocket feels poorly made, the full open flap is easy to lose things out of unless you use the mesh pockets inside it, which are again too fiddly.
 It’s also too small, needed a bit more depth, and the zippers around it felt awful to use, very sticky in the corners and I have major doubts about how they’d hold up over time.